The Daily Walk with Love

 From What You Can Learn From Hunter-Gatherers’ Sleeping Patterns in the Atlantic:

 We’d wake up for a few hours during the night, instead of snoozing for a single long block.
 And we’d nap during the day.”
 (Paul: Many early English writers refer to a “first sleep” and a “second sleep,” though I don’t know the time frame as to when the English switched over to the modern 8,8,8 idea.
 It may have something to do with the advance of technology in much of England.

 Then—minor key!—modernity ruined everything.
 Our busy working lives put an end to afternoon naps, while lightbulbs, TV screens, and smartphones shortened our natural slumber and made it more continuous. [(This content was written by the Atlantic’s Ed Yong.)]

 (Paul): And what of the Spanish (and perhaps many if not most Hispanic) societies?
-They had mid-day “siestas,” right?
-Google said that an average siesta lasted two hours: “This meal could last up to two hour, (longer if time allows), and alcohol is often included.
+They have mid-day “siestas,” right?
+Google said that an average siesta lasted two hours: “This meal could last up to two hours, (longer if time allows), and alcohol is often included.
 A rest before going back to work is essential after that.

 While we’re at it, let’s turn our eyes eastward to Japan.
 The Japanese Times summarizes trends in Japan regarding sleep in Japanese firms starting to encourage employees to take naps at work.